(includes Waterloo Creek and Myall Creek slaughters)

 - HRA, Series I, XX, pp. 250–56.

-- The historian Keith Windschuttle, in his trilogy The Fabrication of Aboriginal History, disputes many of the popular beliefs about the numbers of Aborigines killed in frontier massacres, including those at Waterloo Creek, where there is room for the argument to be put that Cobban’s estimate was the correct one.
+- The historian Keith Windschuttle, in his trilogy The Fabrication of Aboriginal History, disputes many of the popular beliefs about the numbers of Aborigines killed in frontier murders, including those at Waterloo Creek, where there is room for the argument to be put that Cobban’s estimate was the correct one.
 I tend to the view that if only three or four Aborigines were slain, it would not have been seen by the local stockmen as evidence that they could kill 28 innocent people a few months later without repercussions.
 What they believed they got was a carte blanche for wholesale slaughter.

 - Richard Wiseman was the son of the emancipist Solomon Wiseman.
 He had an older brother called William who was not Captain William Wiseman.